GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/inbound-saml-passport.md

     - *Scopes*: `openid`, `email`, `user_name` and `profile`
     - *Client secret*: an non-empty value

-1. Go to "Configuration" > "JSON configuration" > "oxAuth configuration"
+1. Go to `Configuration` > `JSON configuration` > `oxAuth configuration`

-    - Scroll down to "authorizationRequestCustomAllowedParameters" and click on the plus icon
+    - Scroll down to `authorizationRequestCustomAllowedParameters` and click on the plus icon
-    - Enter "preselectedExternalProvider"
+    - Enter `preselectedExternalProvider`
-    - Press on "Save configuration" at the bottom
+    - Save the configuration

 #### Console configuration steps